UniversalViewer/universalviewer/CONFIG.md

 ##### forceImageMode
 **Type**: `boolean`
 **Default**: `false`
-Displays the number of images instead of pages in the search footer panel. [^2]
+Displays the image index number within the search footer panel, replacing the page label from the manifest.[^2]

 ##### pageModeEnabled
 **Type**: `boolean`